-Annual bonus measures include various combinations of UK&E financial and/or strategic targets, Group financial targets, functional targets and individual performance reflecting the level, nature and scope of the role and the practice in the market in which UK&E operates.
+Annual bonus measures include various combinations of S&RS financial and/or strategic targets, Group financial targets, functional targets and individual performance reflecting the level, nature and scope of the role and the practice in the market in which S&RS operates.
 Currently, annual bonus awards are based on Business Unit and individual performance, and market practice.
 This allows the Group and Business Units to operate a fully flexible bonus policy, including the possibility of not paying annual bonus based on financial and non-financial criteria.

 Awards made under the Group's LTIP plans include Group and Business Unit financial metrics.
 The LTIP awards to senior executives are made under the Prudential LTIP and include a group target to ensure their remuneration includes a link to the overall results of the group.
-Senior leadership beyond UK&EI and UK&EI executive committees receive LTIP awards based on Business Unit targets only.
+Senior leadership beyond S&RS and S&RS executive committees receive LTIP awards based on Business Unit targets.
+PIA are part of the S&RS business unit for the LTIP purposes.